 Cash on Cash Return

-The cash on cash return metric assesses the return on the actual cash invested.
-It’s determined by dividing the annual cash flow by the upfront cash investment.
-The annual cash flow is what’s left after all expenses and debt service, except mortgage principal repayments.
+Cash on cash return zeroes in on the return you’re earning on the actual dollars you put in.
+You calculate it by dividing your annual cash flow by your total upfront cash investment.
+Annual cash flow is what’s left after every expense and debt obligation, excluding mortgage principal repayments.